-FRONT DACK LARC Post-Surgical Care Card Post-operative monitoring/notes must be continued for a minimum of 5 days after surgery Surgery Date: Suture/Clip Removal Date: PI: Protocol #: Room/Cage Card #: Contact Phone: Surgeon's Name Surgery Site (e.g. head, hind leg, abdomen) Date Drugs (dose, route), incision, pain, Initials behavior, suture removal, etc. Date Drugs (dose, route), incision,pain, Initials behavior, suture removal, etc. CDLARC003
+FRONT BACK LARC Post-Surgical Care Card Post-operative monitoring/notes must be continued for a minimum of 5 days after surgery Post-Surgical Care Card Surgery Date: Suture/Clip Removal Date: PI: Protocol #: Room/Cage Card #: Contact Phone: Surgery Site (e.g. head, hind leg, abdomen) Date Drugs (dose, route), incision, pain, initials behavior, suture removal, etc. Date Drugs (dose, route), incision, pain, Initials behavior, suture removal, etc. CDLARC005

-5) Surgery-Related Tips
+9) Surgery-Related Tips

-- a) If multiple surgeries are to be done on different animals, the first surgery must begin with a sterilized instrument pack. - b) For subsequent surgeries instruments tips can be placed in a glass bead sterilizer for at least 60 secs at 250°C. - (1) Pre-heat the glass bead sterilizer prior to surgery.
-It may take up 30 minutes for it to reach sterilization temperature. - (2) Before placing instrument tips into the sterilizer, clean instruments tips, grooves and hinges with a brush and alcohol to remove excess debris.
+- a.
+If multiple surgeries are to be done on different animals, the first surgery must begin with a sterilized instrument pack. - b.
+For subsequent surgeries instruments tips can be placed in a glass bead sterilizer for at least 60 secs at 250°C. - Pre-heat the glass bead sterilizer prior to surgery.
+It may take up 30 minutes for it to reach sterilization temperature. - Before placing instrument tips into the sterilizer, clean instruments tips, grooves and hinges with a brush and alcohol to remove excess debris.
 No more than five successive surgeries are allowed to be conducted per instrument pack.

-(3) Do not overcrowd the glass bead sterilizer.
-Too many instruments will cool down the beads to non-sterilizing temperatures.

-c) NEW STERILE GLOVES AND STERILE DRAPE MUST BE USED BETWEEN ANIMALS.
+3. Do not overcrowd the glass bead sterilizer.
+Too many instruments will cool down the beads to non-sterilizing c.
+NEW STERILE GLOVES AND STERILE DRAPE MUST BE USED BETWEEN ANIMALS.

-6) Non-Survival Surgery
+10) Non-Survival Surgery